Introduction to the Harvard step test

 Harvard Step Test Calculator

-Enter the results into the Pro Health Analytics Software or use our calculator.
-Using the three pulse rates (bpm) to estimate the level of fitness can be determined as follows.
+Enter the results into this Harvard Step Test Calculator.
+Using the three pulse rates (bpm) to estimate the level of aerobic fitness can be determined as follows.

 Result = 30000 / (pulse1 + pulse2 + pulse3)